 Inside, the C30 offers a pleasant, fairly roomy cabin for four.
 The standard cloth upholstery is a unique fabric that resembles wetsuit material.
 Room up front is plentiful, and the controls are easy to spot and use.
 The two-door body style makes getting into the backseat a bit of a hassle, but the rear seat is comfortable for two passengers.
 Those rear seats fold down to create a large rear hatch area with lots of carrying capacity.

-The 2011 C30 T5 ($24,600) comes standard with cloth upholstery; air conditioning; cruise control; keyless entry; leather-wrapped steering wheel; leather and aluminum shift knob; leather parking brake cover, tilt/telescoping steering wheel with audio controls; height-adjustable manual driver's seat; trip computer; outside temperature display; power windows, locks and mirrors; 50/50 split-folding rear seat; 160-watt AM/FM/CD stereo with six speakers; Bluetooth hands-free phone interface; and 205/50R17 all-season tires on alloy wheels.
-Full leather seating is optional ($1,200).
-A 6-speed manual transmission is standard, and a 5-speed automatic is an option ($1,250).
+The 2012 C30 T5 ($24,950) comes standard with cloth upholstery; air conditioning; cruise control; keyless entry; leather-wrapped steering wheel; leather and aluminum shift knob; leather parking brake cover, tilt/telescoping steering wheel with audio controls; height-adjustable manual driver's seat; trip computer; outside temperature display; power windows, locks and mirrors; 50/50 split-folding rear seat; 160-watt AM/FM/CD stereo with six speakers; Bluetooth hands-free phone interface with audio streaming; and 205/50/R17 all-season tires on alloy wheels.

-The C30 T5 R-Design ($26,950) upgrades with two-tone leather/Flextech upholstery, aluminum interior trim, and blue-faced instruments.
+The C30 T5 R-Design ($27,450) upgrades with two-tone leather/Flextech upholstery, aluminum interior trim, and blue-faced instruments.
 Outside, R-Design is distinguished by additional bright trim and body-color (rather than black) wheel flares, sill extensions, and fog lights.
 R-Design gets a sports suspension complemented by 215/45R18 tires.
-Full leather is optional ($200).
-A 6-speed manual transmission is standard, a 5-speed automatic is optional ($1,250).

 Safety features include the mandated dual front airbags, plus side-curtain airbags for head protection, and side-impact airbags for torso protection.
 Active safety features consist of anti-lock brakes, electronic stability control (ESC), Electronic Brake-Force Distribution (EBD) and Brake Assist.
 The optional BLIS Blind Spot Information System can help alert the driver to a vehicle in the blind spot when signaling to change lanes.